 Salares and absolute tranquillity

-If you like to get lost in a small village of Arabic origin and spend a few quiet days, Salares may be a good choice.
+You like to get lost in a small village of Arabic origin and spend a few quiet days?
+Then Salares may be a good choice.

 This village of only 200 inhabitants was in the news for being one of the villages that remained free of Covid.
 To give you an idea of the tranquillity that awaits you there.
 Salares is part of the Mudejar route, due to its ancient Moorish layout.